wombleton/gitlaw-nz/acts/S/Ship Registration Act 1992.md

     (4) For the purpose of determining whether a ship may properly be registered, the Registrar may require the applicant to furnish such supplementary information and evidence relating to the ship and its ownership as the Registrar thinks necessary.

-    (5) Every person commits an offence and is liable to a fine not exceeding $2,000 who makes any statement in an application for registration of a ship knowing that the statement is false in any material particular.
+    (5) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who makes any statement in an application for registration of a ship knowing that the statement is false in any material particular.

     Compare: 1952 No 49 s 387; Shipping Registration Act 1981 s 15 (Aust)

+    Section 12(5): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 13 Declaration of ownership and nationality